Saraakallio

 Referring to the fate of female deities like Louhi in conditions such as this, Monaghan says, “Many ancient Crone goddesses were demoted, when their people were conquered or converted, into hags, evil stepmothers, forest-dwelling witches, and other villains of fairy tale and legend.
 Thus we often find Crone goddesses appearing as evil or threatening figures.
 And the power she represents can still be threatening today to those who are uncomfortable with women of power”.
 (12)

 Of the epithets referenced by Monaghan, the term ‘hag’ is the one most frequently applied to Louhi in the Kalevala.
-In the image of Louhi from the painted frieze by Gallan-Kallela on the ceiling of the National Museum of Finland the painter has chosen to give her an appearance that corresponds to the sexist and ageist epithet of hag.
+In the image of Louhi from the painted frieze by Gallan-Kallela on the ceiling of the National Museum of Finland the painter has chosen to give her an appearance that corresponds to that sexist and ageist epithet.
 The painting in its various forms has gone on to become perhaps the most enduring visual portrayal of her.

 Woman of Power